-If you’re 16 years old or older and hunt migratory birds (ducks, coots, geese, doves, woodcock, rails, snipe, or gallinules), you must get a Harvest Information Program certification and carry proof of your HIP certification with you whenever you’re hunting migratory birds.
+If you are required to be licensed to hunt migratory birds (ducks, coots, geese, doves, woodcock, rails, snipe, or gallinules), you must get a Harvest Information Program certification and carry proof of your HIP certification with you whenever you’re hunting migratory birds.
 If you are 17 and under you do not need a HIP certification unless you are participating in a WMA youth waterfowl lottery.

 Woodcock Hunting on Public Lands

 Interested in hunting woodcock in Louisiana?
 Public lands in Louisiana, including WMAs, national forests and wildlife refuges, and U.S. Army Corps of Engineers' lands, offer ample woodcock hunting opportunities.
 Woodcock distribution varies from year to year depending on soil moisture and temperature.
 In most years, areas in the Mississippi and Atchafalaya River floodplains, such as Sherburne WMA, Indian Bayou Area, and Dewey Wills WMA, offer the best woodcock hunting.
 However, hunters should not overlook upland areas, such as Kisatchie National Forest and Clear Creek, Bodcau, and Sandy Hollow WMAs, which can also offer very good hunting.